“Architecture should speak of its time and place, but yearn for timelessness.”

 “Behind a good project comes a great client,” asserts Fran Silvestre of Fran Silvestre Arquitectos, and this statement couldn’t be more pertinent when it comes to iconic design.
 That’s because the pursuit of the iconic requires great willingness on the part of those who commission it, a willingness to put up with inevitable setbacks and potential budget-busting complications as their architect strives to create something completely unique.
 Consider the Villa Savoye, for example, where the clients gave Le Corbusier “such freedom with the job that he was only limited by his own architectural palette.”
 The result?
 An iconic exemplar of residential Modernism.

 Got an iconic design of your own?
-Submit it here for the Sixth Annual A+Awards, and be quick: the entry deadline is April 13.
+Submit it here for the Eighth Annual A+Awards, and be quick: the final entry deadline is May 8th.

 Top image: Heydar Aliyev Center by Zaha Hadid Architects; photo credit: Hufton+Crow